mattermost/notices/README.md

 ## Notice Conditions

-Notices can be triggered on the following conditions:
+Notices can be triggered on the following conditions.
+See [schema](https://github.com/mattermost/notices/blob/master/notices.schema.json) for syntax:

 - **External Dependency**: If an external dependency is going to be deprecated for a certain version.